Abismael-Tapia/Rock-Paper-Scissors2/README.md

 # Rock-Paper-Scissors2

-This is a simple game.
+This is a simple Rock Paper Scissor game on devtools console :)